 Mobile apps have become such a familiar part of life that there is an app for just about everything.
 And hiking is no exception.

 But what is an app?
-In simple terms an ‘app’ is software that can run through a web browser or offline on your computer, smartphone, tablet or other electronic devices, including smart TVs and smartwatches.
+In simple terms an ‘app’ is software that can run through a web browser or on your computer, smartphone, tablet or other electronic devices, including smart TVs and smartwatches.

 We have collected together a range of apps for hikers under the categories of Must Have, Should Have and Nice to Have.
 Our list isn’t exhaustive by any means – the options are only limited by your imagination!
 We would really love a reliable and accurate photo app to identify Australian plants (in particular) as well as animals but haven’t found one we would recommend.

 We think these apps essential for all hikers and are aimed at keeping you safe.

 Emergency+ was developed by Australia’s emergency services and government and industry partners.
 The mobile phone app uses a phone’s GPS functionality so callers can provide emergency call-takers with their location information as determined by their smartphone.
 This app also includes SES and Police Assistance Line numbers as options, so non-emergency calls are made to the most appropriate number.

 Fires Near Me (Australia or NSW) is a mobile application for iOS and Android that helps you stay up to date on bush fires in your area.
 Fire information is provided from participating fire and emergency service authorities across Australia.

 These ones aren’t necessarily critical to have but make an important contribution to an enjoyable hiking experience.

 BOM Weather is the Australian Bureau of Meteorology’s weather app, giving you the most accurate weather information at your fingertips.
 This app provides information wherever you are in Australia on current weather conditions, warnings, forecasts and rain radar information.